-The pronator teres is a small muscle located at your forearm and can induce wrist pain if it gets too tight or develops trigger points.
+The pronator teres is a small muscle at your forearm and can trigger wrist pain if it gets too tense or carries active trigger points.

-Here on this page I will tell you all the info you need to work on this muscle and to eventually free it from excessive tension and trigger points, respectively.
+On this page I will tell you all you need to know to work on this muscle and to eventually free it from excessive tension and trigger points, respectively.

-You will learn about this muscles’ pain zones, insertions, functions, overload movements, impaired movements, palpation and last but not least about how to massage it.
+You will learn about this muscles’ pain zones, attachment points, functions, trigger point activation, palpation and last but not least about its self-massage.

 If you overload your pronator teres, it develops excessive tension and will be eventually afflicted with trigger points.

 It then can trigger pain in the ulnar region of your wrist and your whole volar forearm.

 The red in the picture shows you how common it is to experience pain in the respective area.